Schuetzen/SMJS/content/authors/admin/_index.md

 highlight_name: true
 ---

-Ying Xuchen, also known as Schuetzen Ying.
+Xuchen Ying, also known as Schuetzen Ying.